-Hi-Point Dog Food receives the Advisor’s lowest rating of 1 star.
+Hi-Point Dog Food receives the Advisor’s lowest-tier rating of 1 star.

-Hi-Point Adult Maintenance was selected to represent the other products in the line for this review.
+Hi-Point Moderately Active Adult was selected to represent the other products in the line for this review.

 Dry Dog Food